-Linear extension of the corals along he main axis and side branches was measured using calipers (accuracy ± 0.1 mm).
+Linear extension of the corals along the main axis and side branches was measured using calipers (accuracy ± 0.1 mm).
 The position of the main axial corallite at the start of the experiment was subsequently used to determine the boundary between ‘old’ and ‘new’ skeleton.
 Mass change was determined from wet weight after a defined drip-off period and removal of any non-coral growth from the attachment tile as described in Rosset et al. (2017).
 Since mass gain in Acroporids is dominated by the deposition of skeletal material the terms calcification and mass gain are used interchangeably hereafter.
 The maximum quantum efficiency of PSII photochemistry (Fv/Fm) of zooxanthellae was measured using a submersible pulse amplitude modulated fluorometer (Diving-PAM, Walz, Germany) after >10 hours dark acclimation at minimal background light levels.
-Zooxanthellae density was determined using a haemocytometer following the removal of the host tissue with a Waterpick and subsequent separation of host and symbiont fraction by differential centrifugation Rosset et al. (2017).
+Zooxanthellae density was determined using a haemocytometer following the removal of the host tissue with a Waterpick and subsequent separation of host and symbiont fraction by differential centrifugation (Rosset et al., 2017).
 The visual bleaching response of corals over time was recorded by a single observer using a CoralWatch© colour card, with a decrease in colour score ≥2 being considered a bleaching response (Siebeck et al., 2006).

 Analysis of skeletal growth using calcein staining